nitrotap/2020RARF/README.md

 # 2020RARF
- a brief, incomplete look at pesticide seed counts
+ a brief look at pesticide seed counts